 Another 40 words (3 lines of text) are included under the topic Early Quartermind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Quartermind family to Ireland
+Migration of the Quartermind family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Quartermind were among those contributors: John Quarterman, on record in Virginia in 1742; and Joseph Quartman settled in Philadelphia in 1824.

 Related Stories +